Jonathan-49/IBMiPython/README.md

 # db2toexcel.py
 Description:
- This python script will read 1 or more members (partitions) of an IBM i Db2 table and populate an Excel.
+ This python script will read one or more members (partitions) of an IBM i Db2 table and populate an Excel.
   One worksheet is created per member.